NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 Dry-run resolvers that support opt-in MUST cache the DNSSEC status of the dry-run validation next to the actual DNSSEC status.
-This enables cached answers to both regular and opt-in clients.
+This enables cached answers to both regular and opt-in clients, similar to cached answers to clients with and without the CD-bit set.

 Additional Extended DNS Errors can still be attached in the error response by the validating resolver as per [@!RFC8914].